-For the purposes of understanding the value of the Farad Token we will use statistics as provided by the United States Energy Information Administration (EIA), and we'll only use a coal fired power plant to illustrate and make the point.
+For the purposes of understanding the fixed value of the Farad Token we will use statistics as provided by the United States Energy Information Administration (EIA), and we'll only use a coal fired power plant to illustrate and make the point.

 As of 2024, the operating coal-fired power plants in the United States have a combined generating capacity of approximately 212 gigawatts (GW) This capacity is distributed across the approximately 210 active coal-fired power plants.
 The total annual electricity generation of these power plants is 1,114 Trillion kWh.

-To conclusively demonstrate that generating 10 kWh of zero-carbon electricity equates to avoiding 1 metric ton (1,000 kg) of CO₂ emissions, we will incorporate statistical metrics and adhere a kilogram value to each.
+To conclusively demonstrate that generating 10 kWh of sustainable electricity equates to avoiding 1 metric ton (1,000 kg) of CO₂ emissions, we will incorporate statistical metrics and adhere a kilogram value to each.
 This approach considers direct emissions, lifecycle impacts, indirect benefits, and multiplier effects.

 Key Concepts and Data